-At Spartan, we take the blame.
+Spartan is feeling the pinch.
 "Health Canada has informed Spartan that it has received a report from the NML indicating concerns about the efficacy of the cotton swab used for the COVID-19 test.
 There are no concerns about the analytical performance or the device," the company stated in an email.